The people of Oregon voted Measure 91, which allows the personal use and possession of recreational marijuana, into law in November of 2014.

 Note: Oregon's recreational pot law does not preempt federal law, which can still prosecute the production, distribution, sale, possession, and use of marijuana.
 Most public and private employers also have strict rules against marijuana consumption, so be sure to be aware of the policies and potential issues for your own personal situation.

 Oregon's visitors should be aware of the following if they plan to purchase, possess, and use pot during their visit.

-Where Can I Smoke Pot in Oregon?
+Where You Can Smoke Pot in Oregon

 Public pot smoking continues to be against the law in Oregon.
 This includes smoking, or consumption of any kind, in bars, restaurants, parks, sports arenas, and any other place in view of the general public.

 How Much Pot Can I Possess in Oregon?

 It is the provision regarding the amount of pot a person can carry in public that is most relevant to Oregon visitors - that limit is one ounce.
 Those who live in Oregon can possess up to eight ounces or four plants per residence but are also limited to carrying one ounce in public.

 What Is Illegal in Oregon Regarding Pot Possession and Use?

 Even after Oregon's new recreational pot law took effect on July 1, 2015, these things will remain illegal and subject to fine or imprisonment.

 - Possession by a person who is under the age of 21 years